 If in your country laws about electric scooter is not so loud and clear, riding smart is essential.
 Use these tips and ride below a radar if you know what I mean.

 Every scooter that has a top speed of 20 mph is street legal.
-However, you can have some 40 mph mean machine (The Fastest Electric Scooters In The World - 2018 Edition) and put a limiter on it through the settings and solve the problem.
+However, you can have some 40 mph mean machine and put a limiter on it through the settings and solve the problem.
+Check out The fastest electric scooters in the world!

 There are some laws that are in the process of understanding that this has a great impact on everyday commute.